flame-engine/flame/doc/development/style_guide.md

 Check the [Documentation] manual about how to work with the docs site.

-The following style rules generally apply when writing documentation (although we currently don't have a linter to enforce them strictly):
+The following style rules generally apply when writing documentation:

 - Maximum line length of 100 characters;
 - Prefer to define external links at the bottom of the document, so as to make reading the plain text of the document easier;
 - Separate headers from the preceding content with 2 blank lines -- this makes it easier to see the sections within the plain text.
+- Lists should start at the beginning of the line and sublists should be indented with 2 spaces.

 [effective dart]: https://dart.dev/guides/language/effective-dart